tf2classic-android/source-thirdparty/curl/docs/URL-SYNTAX.md

 considered a security risk to mix different implementations and assume the same behavior!

-For example, if you use one parser to check if a URL uses a good host name or the correct auth field, and then pass on that same URL to a *second* parser, there will always be a risk it treats the same URL differently.
+For example, if you use one parser to check if a URL uses a good hostname or the correct auth field, and then pass on that same URL to a *second* parser, there is always a risk it treats the same URL differently.
 There is no right and wrong in URL land, only differences of opinions.

 libcurl offers a separate API to its URL parser for this reason, among others.